AGE: – 19th – Early 20th Century

 DESCRIPTION: – Burmese Innwa Teak Wood Sitting Buddha Image -The left side corner and side of the base has been damaged (see picture)

 DEPTH: – 27cm

 FOR PRICE PLEASE CONTACT – include item number below

-Pyinsa Rupa is a mythological creature in Burmese folklore that show a creature with a combination of five animals, typically the elephant, horse, carp, buffalo and hintha.
-A floral decoration in thayo lacquer decorate the halo behind the Buddha’s head and on the edges of the Buddha’s robe and lapel.
+Pyinsa Rupa is a mythological creature in Burmese folklore that show a creature with a combination of five animals, typically the elephant, horse, carp, buffalo and hintha bird.
+A floral decoration in thayo lacquer decorates the halo behind the Buddha’s head and on the edges of the Buddha’s robe and lapel.

 Across the front near the base of the statue are two carved figures of a lion on either end with two seated nats in the centre.

 This statue has been re-gilded in more recent times.